Rafael Bastos

-Rafael Bastos (born 1 January 1985 in Rio de Janeiro) is a Brazilian footballer who plays as an attacking midfielder or a winger for Brazilian League club Jacuipense.
+Rafael Bastos (born 1 January 1985) is a Brazilian professional footballer who plays as an attacking midfielder or a forward for Brazilian League club Jacuipense.

 Career

 Early career

+Bastos was born in Rio de Janeiro.
 His previous club is Esporte Clube Bahia in Brazil.
 He won the league, called the Baiano League in 2007 with Esporte Clube Bahia.
 In August 2007, he was signed by C.F.
 Os Belenenses and under contract until 2008 with the Portuguese side.

 Braga

-On 1 January 2010, Braga have signed the Brazilian attacking midfielder from Japanese club Consadole Sapporo until June 2011.
-Unfortunately, because of a conflict with the head coach, Rafael played only 8 matches for the team in 2010, even he started as regular in January.
+On 1 January 2010, Rafael Bastos signed for Braga from Japanese club Consadole Sapporo until June 2011.
+Unfortunately, because of a conflict with the head coach, he played only eight matches for the team in 2010, even he started as regular in January.
 In July, Braga agreed with the release of the player.
 Then, Rafael Bastos signed with the Romanian team CFR Cluj.

 CFR Cluj

 On 20 September 2012, CFR 1907 Cluj enjoyed a dream start to UEFA Champions League group stage campaign against S.C.
 Braga, with Rafael Bastos scoring twice against his former club.